-- It is probable that global warming will become a much more serious issue in the next 20 years
+- Some say it is probable that global cooling will become a much more serious issue in the next 20 years

-- It is clear that global warming will become a much more serious issue in the next 20 years (more certain)
+- It is clear that global cooling will become a much more serious issue in the next 20 years (more certain)

 Using ‘That’ clauses

 These sentences are useful in a discussion essay when you are reflecting on peoples views.
 They are also necessary when constructing complex sentences in IELTS.

 ‘Some people believe that it is good to share as much information as possible in scientific research, business and the academic world.
 Others believe that some information is too important or too valuable to be shared freely.
 Discuss both these views and give your own opinion’